 Create the VM

 Create a new VM.
-During creation, attach no CD drive image to it.
-Set the BIOS to OVMF (UEFI) and the Machine to Q35 (this is just my preference), and add an EFI disk.
-Set SCSI Controller to VirtIO SCSI.
+During creation, set the CD to “do not use any media”.
+On the System tab, set the BIOS to OVMF (UEFI) and the Machine to Q35 (this is just my preference), add an EFI disk, and set SCSI Controller to VirtIO SCSI.